richtaur/circle-shooter/README.md

-# Make a Simple Game
+# Circle Shooter

-Make a simple game using only your browser and a basic text editor.
+A simple game created using only a browser and a text editor.